-Di la

-(representative's name)

-am representing (worker's name) and

-efore WCAT with respect to the decisions of the

-• WorkSafeBC (the Board), or the Review Division,

-dated

-(issue).

-• ide WCAT with an extra copy of all the worker's sonal information blacked out (the Amended

-I understand that once a decision is issued V Board to form part of the files of the other par VCAT will provide the Amended Documents to the ties involved in these appeals.

-REPRESENTATIVE'S NAME WORKER'S NAME
+Please be advised that Iam representing (representative's name) (worker's name) and a number of their co-workers in appeals before ore WCAT with respect to the decisions of the WorkSafeBC (the Board), or the Review Division, garding (issue). e WCAT with an extra copy of all the worker's onal information blacked out (the Amended I understand that once a decision is issued W0 Board to form part of the files of the other partie CAT will provide the Amended Documents to the es involved in these appeals.
+REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER

-(please print) (please print)

-REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER

-REFRESENTATIVE S SIGNATURE WORKER 3 DOARD CLAIM NUMBER

-DATF WORKER'S WCAT APPEAL NUMBER